Each hexagram consists of 6 lines (from which it derives its name since hex means 6).

 In this package the first line is the basis,

-And the fifth line is the climax, the projection.
+And the fifth line is the climax,

 The sixth line is not part of it.

 He does not care about the base or the projection.

 It deals with what comes next.

 A review of the basics of the hexagram

 All six lines stacked from the bottom up.